Walsall Wood F.C.: History

 The club was formed in the early part of the 20th century, although the exact date is unknown, the earliest surviving records being from 1915.
 The club's original name was Walsall Wood Ebenezer Primitive Methodists, stemming from its affiliation with a local Methodist chapel.
 It is from this that the team's former nickname derives.

 In the inter-war years they were considered amongst the strongest non-league teams in the region, and won the Walsall Senior Cup in 1923 and the Walsall Senior League in 1946 and 1947.
 The club joined the Worcestershire Combination in 1951, winning the championship at the very first attempt and finishing as runner-up five times in the next decade.
 In 1982 it merged with Walsall Sportsco; the new entity became known as Walsall Borough F.C. and continued to play in the Combination.
 The club re-adopted the Walsall Wood name in 1986.

 The Wood switched to the Staffordshire Senior League for one season in 1992 before relocating once again to the West Midlands (Regional) League, starting in Division One but gaining promotion to the Premier Division at the first attempt.
 In 2000 the team finished in 21st place and were relegated, but an appeal to the FA saw them reinstated in the top flight.

 In 2006, due to a redrafting of the league boundaries, the Wood returned to the Midland Combination after 14 years of absence.

 Walsall Wood won the Midland Combination Premier Division in the 2012–13 season and secured promotion to the Midland Football Alliance, the highest level the club has competed at to date.
 During this season The Wood also progressed to the quarter-finals of the FA Vase before being knocked out in a replay away at Guernsey.

-At the end of the 2016–17 season, after four seasons at step 5, Walsall Wood suffered relegation to the Midland League Division One (formally the Midland Combination) after management changes, and a sharp decline in performances led to the club finding itself involved in a relegation scrap.
+At the end of the 2016–17 season, after four seasons at step 5, Walsall Wood suffered relegation to the Midland League Division One after management changes, and a sharp decline in performances led to the club finding itself involved in a relegation scrap.
 For the 2017–18 season Wood were managed by former Walsall player Gary Birch.

-The 2017-18 season was one of the most successful seasons in the club's history.
+The season was one of the most successful seasons in the club's history.
 Walsall Wood won the MFL Division One title and the MFL League Cup, as well as losing on penalties in the Walsall Senior Cup final.

+They were promoted to step 4 of the National League System in the 2022–23 season, crowned as MFL Premier Division Champions, for the first time in the club's history.